 Most children use the toilet during the day consistently and successfully around age 3.
 Call your doctor if your child:

 There are many different strategies and approaches to toilet training.
 The methods that work best use positive reinforcement and begin intensive training only when a child is physically and emotionally ready.
 Introduce the basic concepts of toilet use gradually and repetitively to your child.
 As your child gains the necessary skills, he or she will show a sincere interest in using the toilet.

 Before you decide to start toilet training, make sure the household environment is stable and that all family members are prepared to help in the process.
-Trying to start potty training soon after having another child, while remodeling your home, while having a succession of household guests, right before going on vacation, or during a time of relationship problems will likely not be as successful as during a calm period when the family can focus on helping your young child reach this significant developmental milestone.
+Trying to start potty training soon after having another child, while remodeling your home, while having a succession of household guests, right before going on vacation, or during a time of relationship problems will likely not be as successful as during a calm period when the family can focus on helping your young child reach this important developmental milestone.

 Start to talk with your child about how to use the toilet.
 Explain how the toilet works and how your child will be able to use it when he or she is ready.
 Be enthusiastic and always speak positively about your child's using the potty.
 Talk about how he or she will no longer need to wear diapers, will get to wear underpants that are more comfortable, and can go just like a big boy or girl.

 You can also use books and DVDs to help prepare your child.
 Ask your doctor or a librarian for more information.